Hyp-ed/workshop-bot/controllers/scripts/stage10/README.md

         * Open `Makefile`
             * Append ```navigation.h``` to the lines starting with ```pod.o :``` and ```main.o :```
             * Append ```navigation.o``` to the lines starting with ```main :``` and ```OBJS = ```
-        * Commit both files in a single commit
         * Wait for your teammate to `git push` before you `git pull --rebase`
         * **SLOW DOWN** You've got some conflicts.
 Now go and carefully resolve them.
 Take your time.